hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 ```
 {: .bash}

-* Next, we'll discuss about the timing breakdown table for CPU runtime.
-If try the following command line
+* **Timing Breakdown** Next, we'll discuss about the timing breakdown table for CPU runtime.
+If we try the following command;

 ```
 grep -A 8 "breakdown" log.lammps
 ```
+{: .bash}

 you should see the following output:

 ```
 MPI task timing breakdown:
 Section |  min time  |  avg time  |  max time  |%varavg| %total